-Financial liabilities are recognised at fair value as at the financial year end date of 31st March.
-A financial liability is recognised in the Net Asset Statement on the date the Fund becomes party to the liability, and any gains or losses arising from changes in the fair value of the liability are recognised by the Fund.
+A financial liability is recognised in the Net Asset Statement of the date the Fund becomes party to the liability.
+The Fund recognises financial liabilities related to investment trading at fair value as at the reporting date, and any gains or losses arising from changes in the fair value of the liability between the contract date, the year end date and the eventual settlement date are recognised in the Fund as part of Change in Value of Investments.